ecomfe/veui-docs/one/docs/en-US/components/steps.md

 | `status` | `string` | The status of the step.
 Same as the `status` property from items of the [`steps`](#props-steps) prop. |
 | `index` | `number` | The index of the step.
 (Starts from `0`.) |

-Additionally, custom properties in current step, apart from the listed ones, will also be passes into the scope object via `v-bind`.
+Additionally, custom properties in current step, apart from the listed ones, will also be passes into the slot props object via `v-bind`.
 +++
 ^^^